wreulicke/errorprone-logstash-logback-encoder/README.md

 # errorprone-logstash-logback-encoder

-Detect misusages when you use slf4j and logstash-logback-encoder.
+Detect misuses when you use slf4j and logstash-logback-encoder.

-## Rule: PlaceholderShouldNotContainStructuredArgument
+## Rule: Slf4jPlaceholderShouldNotContainStructuredArgument

-PlaceholderShouldNotContainStructuredArgument rule prevents placeholder contain StructuredArgument.
+Slf4jPlaceholderShouldNotContainStructuredArgument rule prevents placeholder contain StructuredArgument.
 This also detects placeholder mismatch.

 ```java